 The Federal Highway Administration (FHWA) was established as an agency of the Department of Transportation by the Department of Transportation Act (49 U.S.C.
 104).
-The mission of the FHWA is to promulgate and enforce highway safety regulations, administer highway transportation programs, and conduct research and development in support of improving and preserving America's highway system.
-The Administration also manages the Federal-aid highway program, in partnership with State and local governments, and provides grants to assist State transportation departments and metropolitan planning organizations in developing statewide and metropolitan intermodal transportation plans and programs.
+FHWA's mission is to improve mobility on the Nation's highways through national leadership, innovation, and programs.
+The Administration also manages the Federalaid highway program, in partnership with State and local governments, and provides grants to assist State transportation departments and metropolitan planning organizations in developing statewide and metropolitan intermodal transportation plans and programs.

 Federal-aid Highway Program FHWA manages the Federal-aid highway programs and engineering policies and standards, and provides technical expertise and assistance relating to the design, construction, and maintenance of the Nation's highways, pavements, bridges, tunnels, hydraulic/geotechnical structures, and other related engineering activities.

 Federal Lands Programs FHWA manages the Federal lands highway program, the emergency relief program for federally owned roads, and the defense access roads program.
 It also provides transportation services, planning, design, procurement, and construction oversight to Federal agencies, serves as an advocate for safe public access to Federal and Indian lands, and develops and disseminates technology relative to transportation access to Federal and Indian lands.
 The Federal lands highway program is administered by three division offices.

 Field Operations FHWA's field structure is comprised of a resource center operating out of five locations.
+The resource center provides specialized program expertise and support to the structure is comprised of a resource center operating out of five locations.
 The resource center provides specialized program expertise and support to the FHWA's 52 State-level division offices.
 The division offices provide Federal-aid highway program assistance for highway transportation and safety services, including planning and research, preliminary engineering, technology transfer, right-of-way, bridges, highway safety, traffic operations, environment, civil rights, design, construction and maintenance, engineering coordination, highway beautification, and management.